 5. T is for Testimony.

 This is what you share with others by your words and actions.
-First words.
+First is words.
 What are the things you talk about most with people: the weather, cars, clothes, money, hobbies, or portfolios?
-Or do you make a point to go deeper, to speak about things that really matter—faith, truth, and love?
+Or do you make it a point to go deeper, to speak about things that really matter—faith, truth, and love?
 Do you build others up?
 Do you give them hope for the future?
+What did I teach my kids?

+Second is actions.
+Am I the real deal?
+Am I actually modeling with my actions the things I espouse with my lips?
+Do I “walk the talk?”
 Reflecting on these 5 T’s is helping me as I look ahead.
 They are helping me on the journey of life.
 They are helping me to finish strong.
+And they can help you, too.

 Which of these 5 T’s do you most need to reevaluate in your life, in the days ahead?
 Please share your comments below.